 IN LEAKING OF PUMPED FLUID INTO THE MOTOR HOUSING RESULTING IN

 DAMAGE TO THE MOTOR AND POSSIBLE ELECTRIC SHOCK.

 BEARINGS

-MSX Series 3 pumps are equipped with back-to-back, tapered roller thrust bearings and single-row, ball line bearings.
-Both line and thrust bearings are regreasable.
+MSX Series 2 pumps are equipped with back-to-back, tapered roller thrust and single-row, ball line bearings.
+The line and thrust bearings are lubricated for life with grease.